pure4j/pure4j/docs/forces.md

 |                 |Easy Testing
 |                 |Easy Scalability

-The more I write about this, the more convinced I am that this is the right way forward for a lot of code being written in Java today.
+The more I write about this, in the industry I work in, the more convinced I am that this is the right way forward for a lot of code being written in Java today.

 I hope you find this useful too.
 Let me know what you think.  rob -at- kite9.com